HorvathHajnalka/YouDo/README.md

 # YouDo Android Task Manager

-Hello!
-Thanks for checking out YouDo, my very first full-stack programme.
+Hello!😊 Thanks for checking out YouDo, my very first full-stack programme.
 It started as a hobby project, but as I added features, it grew into something I'm really proud of and I have many ideas for making YouDo even better.
 It's a simple yet powerful app I created to help manage daily tasks.
 My goal was to make something that's not just easy to use but also packs in enough features to actually be useful in keeping up with day-to-day activities.
 ## Features

 YouDo is packed with features to help you manage your day better: